Photographing Details in Alaska: The Largest State and Its Minute Grandeur

 Because of the tremendous diversity of habitats that occur in the state, Alaska is a wonderful place to practice cultivating this type of environmental awareness, whether you wish to photograph it or not.
 However, for the photographer, being prepared to seek these details is key.

 When planning your trip and looking over one of Silversea’s cruise itineraries in Alaska, bring awareness to shore experiences on which there will be particularly good opportunities to seek out the small.
 So, where is that?
 To start with, any place on land is great.
 Literally.
 Especially in the temperate rainforests of southeast Alaska.
 The diversity of mosses and lichens provides ample photographic-fodder throughout the year.
 June and July are great for the flower enthusiast.
 Later season is prime for fall colors and mushrooms.
-Any time of the year is good for the ‘stable’ subjects—the natural phenomena that aren’t seasonal, such as the patterns in rocks, the variety of seaweeds, the incidental findings like ethereal mist enveloping the rainforest-clad slopes or the carnivorous sundew plant growing out of the red sphagnum moss of muskeg.
+There is no best time for photography in Alaska when it comes to the ‘stable’ subjects—the natural phenomena that aren’t seasonal, such as the patterns in rocks, the variety of seaweeds, the incidental findings like ethereal mist enveloping the rainforest-clad slopes or the carnivorous sundew plant growing out of the red sphagnum moss of muskeg.

 Morning is usually a better time for flower photography since it tends to be less windy and any movement of the subject may cause blurriness.
 If there is a bit of wind, set the camera on ‘continuous shooting mode’ (aka burst), wait for a lull in the breeze and fire away.
-One of those many images may be just right!
+Adjusting your camera settings for close up photography may help you capture the perfect shot!

 Macro Photography Equipment

 With all the macro photography equipment on the market, the photo enthusiast new to close-up photography might be overwhelmed.
 Fortunately, most aim-and-create cameras (aka point-and-shoot) have a ‘macro’ feature, typically indicated by a small flower icon.
 Most of the time, this feature works great.
 Yet, there are occasions when it’s helpful to take a little more control of what the camera focuses upon.
 This is when manual focus is your friend.
 Until very recently, all of my close-up work was shot with a very old ‘point and shoot’ camera with manual focus capabilities.
 That was partly because I didn’t own a macro lens, but also because the quality of these images was great.
-For those with a stronger interest in this type of photography, a macro lens is a good investment.
+For those with a stronger interest in this type of photography, doing some research into the best macro photography lens for Alaska will be well worth the effort.

 Whether you’re using an aim-and-create or a DSLR, when shooting up close the depth of field is very shallow.
 In fact, it’s so shallow that moving the camera millimeters makes a difference on whether your subject is in focus or not.
 A tripod, while not an absolute necessity, is very helpful.
 It also comes in handy when shooting a still subject in a darker environment when a slower shutter speed is required.